Department of Preventive Medicine

 HIV and STIs: Prevention

-Effective January 1, 2023, minors (of any age) and adults aged 18 to 26 (regardless of gender) can obtain male condoms for free at pharmacies without a prescription, with the cost covered by health insurance.
+As of January 1, 2023, minors (regardless of age) and adults aged 18 to 26 (both men and women) can obtain male condoms free of charge at pharmacies without a prescription, with the cost covered by health insurance.

-You can also pick them up at the PrevBoxes located at the entrances to the SCMPPS branches in Triolet, Occitanie, and Richter, as well as at the Nîmes Faculty of Medicine.
+You can also pick them up at the PrevBoxes located at the entrances to the SCMPPS branches in Triolet, Occitanie, and Richter, as well as at the Nîmes School of Medicine.

 Screening

-You can contact the CeGIDD (Free Screening and Diagnostic Center) in Nîmes or Montpellier, which offers the following services free of charge:
+You can contact the CeGIDD (Free Screening and Diagnostic Center) in Nîmes or Montpellier, which offer the following services free of charge:

-• screening and treatment of STIs (sexually transmitted infections) and vaccination against sexually transmitted diseases (human papillomavirus, viral hepatitis A and B),
+• screening and treatment of STIs (sexually transmitted infections); vaccination against sexually transmitted diseases (human papillomavirus, viral hepatitis A and B),

-Your doctor or an SCMPPS preventive care physician can provide you with a prescription for laboratory testing: HIV, Hepatitis B, Hepatitis C, and Syphilis serology tests, as well as PCR tests for Chlamydia and Gonorrhea (vaginal self-swab for girls and urine sample for boys).
+Your doctor or an SCMPPS preventive medicine physician can issue a prescription for laboratory testing: serological tests for HIV, hepatitis B, hepatitis C, and syphilis, as well as PCR tests for chlamydia and gonorrhea (vaginal self-swab for girls and urine sample for boys).

 Human Papillomavirus

-Human papillomaviruses are linked to the development of several cancers: cervical, vaginal, and vulvar cancers, as well as anal and penile cancers, and several cancers of the upper aerodigestive tract (oral cavity, oropharynx, and tonsils).
+Human papillomaviruses (HPV) are linked to the development of several cancers: cervical, vaginal, and vulvar cancers, as well as anal and penile cancers and several cancers of the upper aerodigestive tract (oral cavity, oropharynx, and tonsils).
 The proportion of cancers attributable to HPV varies depending on the type of cancer.

-• Vaccinations are covered for young men and women up to age 19.
+• Vaccination coverage for young men and women up to age 19.

 • Vaccination coverage for MSM up to age 25.

-The University of Montpellier is introducing menstrual leave to address the challenges associated with menstrual cycles that may arise during one’s studies.
+The University of Montpellier is introducing menstrual leave to address the challenges associated with menstrual cycles that may arise during a student’s academic career.

-This policy allows eligible individuals to take temporary leave from work, subject to certain conditions, in the event of menstrual-related issues.
+This program allows eligible individuals to take temporary leave from work, subject to certain conditions, in the event of menstrual-related issues.

-Throughout the academic year, the Department of Preventive Medicine and the Student Health Ambassadors (ERS) offer preventive health initiatives and screening days.
+Throughout the academic year, the Preventive Medicine Service and the Student Health Ambassadors (ERS) offer preventive health initiatives and screening days.

-What is the role of a Student Health Ambassador (SHA)?
-SHAs help raise awareness among other students—their peers—about health issues.
-In recent years, SHAs have developed tools to facilitate initiatives focused on sexual and mental health, as well as addiction prevention.
+What is the role of a Student Health Ambassador (ERS)?
+ERSs help raise awareness among other students—their peers—about health issues.
+In recent years, ERSs have developed tools to facilitate prevention initiatives related to sexual and mental health, as well as addiction prevention.

-You will be notified of the dates, locations, and recruitment periods for the ERS via email at your university address, as well as through newsletters and the ERS Instagram account.
+You will be notified of the dates, locations, and recruitment periods for the ERS via email to your university address, as well as through newsletters and the ERS Instagram account.
 Follow us! #ersumontpellier

-On a variety of health topics (mental health, sexual health, nutrition, addiction, sports and health, development of psychosocial skills, etc.), come meet the ERS, the department’s healthcare professionals, and our partners on campus.
+On a variety of health topics (mental health, sexual health, nutrition, addictions, sports and health, psychosocial skills development, etc.), come meet the ERS, the department’s health professionals, and our partners on campus.
 How can you manage your sleep?
 Learn relaxation techniques?
 How can you manage menstrual cramps? … Online webinars and workshops are also available throughout the year.

 Stress Management Workshops